nimbix/jarvice-helm/scripts/README.md

 # JARVICE Helm chart deployment scripts

 This directory contains helper scripts for JARVICE Helm chart deployments.
+Helper scripts are avalable to deploy JARVICE to a Google Kubernetes Engine (GKE) cluster on Google Cloud Platform (GCP) and to a Elastic Container Service for Kubernetes (EKS) cluster on Amazon Web Services (AWS).

 See README.md in the top level of this repository for more in depth details on JARVICE Helm chart installations: